Suor/battle-brothers-mods/mod_vap/README.md

 # Veteran Attrs and Perks Mod

+Veterans will sometimes get better roll than just 1 for attributes they have talents in.
+Also gives extra perks for veterans at certain levels.

+Talents provide 0.16 point per level per star on average compared to 0.5 on non-veteran levels.
-Adds an extra perk on certain veteran levels, defaults to 13, 16, 20, 25 and 31.
-May be configured.
-Also gives some chance to roll 2 to any skill with talent on veteran levels.
+Extra perks default to 13, 16, 20, 25 and 31.
+May be configured or set to every n-th level.

-To configure levels with perks open `scripts/!mod_preload/mod_vap.nut` and adjust values at the top of the file.
+To configure things open `scripts/!mod_preload/mod_vap.nut` and adjust values at the top of the file.

 The attributes idea was taken from [Slight veteran level buff][slightvb] mod.
+Compared to that this is configurable, no longer looses attribute rolls on character screen exit and has other fixes.

 ## Install